Arksine/moonraker/docs/installation.md

 [timelapse]
 enabled: true
 #   If this set to false the Gcode macros are ignored and
-#   The autorender on print finish is also deactivated
+#   the autorender on print finish is also deactivated.
+#   The idea is to disable the plugin by default and only activate
+#   it during runtime via the http endpoint if a timelapse is desired
 constant_rate_rate: 23
 #   The range of the CRF scale is 0–51, where 0 is lossless,
 #   23 is the default, and 51 is worst quality possible.